reqnroll/Reqnroll/docs/Guides/UpgradeSpecFlow3To4.md

 This Cucumber Expression has a problem ...
 ```

-In this case the problem is that SpecFlow wrongly identified your expression as a cucumber expression.
+In this case the problem is that Reqnroll wrongly identified your expression as a cucumber expression.

 **Solution 1:** Force the expression to be a regular expression by specifying the regex start/end markers (`^`/`$`):